Pittsburgh Draft Guide

 Country Bar & Restaurant

-Country-themed restaurant with outdoor seating and huge video walls.
-Jason Aldean is performing at Rivers Casino on draft eve, so this place will be packed all weekend.
+Country-themed with big video walls and outdoor seating.
+Food is fine, not the reason to go.
+The vibe is.
+Aldean is performing at Rivers Casino draft eve, so expect this place to ride that energy all weekend.

 Shorty's Goodtimes Bar